veldhub/veld_code__xmlanntools/README.md

 ## Requirements of the scripts

-The scripts should work with any version of Python >= 3.6.
+The basic scripts should work with any version of Python >= 3.6.
 No additional libraries beyond the ones included with Python by default are necessary.
+The suuplementary scripts may have additional dependencies (e.g. `tag_ud` requires the package `requests`).

 ## The result